 If possible, park in well lit places and against a wall where it’s difficult to open the rear door.

-When looking for hotels, I typically stayed in small cities or towns.
-I would comb through Google and Yelp reviews to see if there are any mention of parking lot theft.
-You’ll be surprised how many hotels we came across that had multiple reviews of parking lot theft.
-I went as far as looking at Google Maps to see the layout of the parking lot.
-Also, I called a few hotels to confirm if they have space for U-Haul trailers.
+When choosing hotels, opt for smaller cities or towns.
+Research Google and Yelp reviews to check for any reports of parking lot theft.
+It’s surprising how many hotels have multiple such incidents.
+Examine the parking lot layout using Google Maps and call hotels to confirm if they have space for U-Haul trailers.

 Expect to get horrible MPG.
 I averaged around 11 MPG the whole trip.
 I knew beforehand the MPG would be horrible so I bought 2 x 5 Gallon Jerry Fuel Cans.